adriangeerre/SyFi/README.md

 OPTIONAL:
 # Haplotype deviation:
   -l  | --len_deviation    Total base-pairs for the haplotypes to deviate from the target length upstream and downstream (defaut: 100 bp).
+  -c | --cutoff            Maximum ratio deviation between haplotypes per sample.
+This parameter defined how much can an haplotype deviate from the minimum haplotype ratio (default: 25).

 # Input extension:
   --fasta-extension        Reference file extension (default: fasta).